Stuff I Wish You’d Quit Saying: You’re SOOO Religious

 Iris, who, unbeknownst to me, would become my mother-in-law said, “Ya’ll I’m calling him now!
 Take her out there, he’ll flip!”

 I am pretty sure I said something equally awkward like, “You too, happy birthday, I mean you’re welcome.”
-To which he replied, “You’re tall…and tan…and blonde.”
+To which he replied, “You’re tall…so tan…and blonde.”

 And Jane and Tarzan fell in love.

 We got married.
-We love, laugh, cry, fight, make-up, herd cows, and children, pray, grieve, rejoice, and live life together.
+Together, we love, laugh, cry, fight, make-up, herd cows, and children, pray, grieve, rejoice, and live life together.

 I am all in.